Elizabeth Johnson, VMD — Chief of Staff

 Thea Doidge, DVM

 Dr. Thea Doidge grew up in Eugene, OR and currently resides in Arlington, MA.
 She received an undergraduate degree from Reed College and earned a DVM degree from the Cummings School of Veterinary Medicine at Tufts University.
-Prior to joining the Lexington-Bedford Veterinary Hospital team, Dr. Doidge practiced at Littleton Animal Hospital and completed an internship in small animal medicine at Angell Animal Medical Center.
+Prior to joining the Lexington-Bedford Veterinary Hospital team, Dr. Doidge completed an internship in small animal medicine, which included spending time in the exoctics department at Angell Animal Medical Center.
+She also practiced at Littleton Animal Hospital.
+Dr. Doidge is experienced in the treatment of exotic pets such as small mammals, birds, and reptiles.
 Her special interests include dentistry, internal medicine, and care of geriatric pets.
 She has a special soft spot for grouchy old cats.

 Outside of work, Dr. Doidge enjoys gardening, hiking, camping, and spending time with her husband and two small humans.
 She also shares her home with two ancient cats.